CAU-Capstone-PPL/CafePlugGuardian-ML/README.md

 ### How to save learned model
 At the very end of the code, you can specify a save location via PATH="" and save the model.
 Feel free to change the name.
 The optimal hyper-parameters obtained by running the code can also be saved in the form of a JSON file via the following code.

+## License
+This program is licensed under MIT